 \section{Introduction}

-\IEEEPARstart{P}{erceptual} information flows as a continuous stream, in which a certain data distribution may occur once and not recur for a long time.
-Unfortunately, this violates the i.i.d.\ assumption at the foundation of most Deep Learning algorithms and leads to the catastrophic forgetting~\cite{mccloskey1989catastrophic} problem, where the acquired knowledge is rapidly overwritten when incorporating the new one.
-In practical scenarios, we would rather need a system that learns incrementally from the raw and non-i.i.d.\ stream of data, possibly ready to provide answers at any moment.
-The study and design of such lifelong-learning algorithms is the main concern of Continual Learning (CL) ~\cite{parisi2019continual, de2019continual}.
+Perceptual information flows as a continuous stream, in which a certain data distribution may occur once and not recur for a long time.
+Unfortunately, this violates the i.i.d.\ assumption at the foundation of most Deep Learning algorithms and leads to the catastrophic forgetting~\cite{mccloskey1989catastrophic} problem, where the acquired knowledge is rapidly overwritten by the new one.
+In practical scenarios, we would prefer a system that learns incrementally from the raw and non-i.i.d.\ stream of data, possibly ready to provide answers at any moment.
+The design of such lifelong-learning algorithms is the aim of Continual Learning (CL)~\cite{de2019continual}.

-Works in this field typically test the proposed methods on series of image-classification tasks that are presented in a sequential manner.
-The latter are built on top of conventional image classification datasets (\textit{e.g.}:~MNIST, CIFAR, etc.) by allowing the learner to see just a subset of classes at once.
+Works in this field typically test the proposed methods on a series of image-classification tasks presented sequentially.
+The latter are built on top of image classification datasets (\textit{e.g.}:~MNIST, CIFAR, etc.) by allowing the learner to see just a subset of classes at once.
 While these experimental protocols validly highlight the effects of forgetting, they assume that all incoming data are labeled.

 In some scenarios, this condition does not represent an issue and can be easily met.
-This may be the case when ground-truth annotations can be directly and automatically collected (\textit{e.g.}: a robot learning to avoid collisions while navigating by receiving a direct feedback from the environment~\cite{aljundi2019task}).
-However, when the labeling stage involves human intervention (as holds in a number of computer vision tasks such as classification, object detection~\cite{shmelkov2017incremental,zhou2020lifelong}, etc.), relying only on full supervision clashes with the pursuit of lifelong-learning.
+This may be the case when ground-truth annotations can be directly and automatically collected (\textit{e.g.}: a robot that explores the environment and learns to avoid collisions by receiving direct feedback from it~\cite{aljundi2019task}).
+However, when the labeling stage involves human intervention (as holds in a number of computer vision tasks such as classification, object detection~\cite{zhou2020lifelong}, etc.), relying only on full supervision clashes with the pursuit of lifelong learning.
 Indeed, the adaptability of the learner to incoming tasks would be bottlenecked by the speed of the human annotator: updating the model continually would lose its appeal w.r.t.\ the trivial solution of re-training from scratch.
-Therefore, we advocate taking into account the rate at which annotations are available to the stream.
+Therefore, we advocate taking into account the rate at which annotations are available to the learner.